 1. Medication Management

-If an antidepressant is the cause, your doctor might reduce the dose or switch you to a different type (like Bupropion) that has fewer sexual side effects.
+If an antidepressant or blood pressure medication is the likely culprit, your doctor might reduce the dose or switch you to a different class of medication (such as Bupropion) that is known to have fewer sexual side effects.

-Never stop taking your mental health medication without consulting your doctor.
-Sudden withdrawal can be dangerous.
+Never stop taking your psychiatric or cardiovascular medication without consulting your prescribing doctor.
+Sudden withdrawal can be medically dangerous and cause severe rebound symptoms.

 2. Psychological Counseling

-- Sex Therapy: Addressing performance anxiety and differences between sexual fantasy and reality.
+- Sex Therapy: Addressing deep-rooted performance anxiety, exploring masturbation habits, and bridging the gap between sexual fantasy and reality.

-- Couples Counseling: Improving communication to reduce the partner's feeling of inadequacy.
+- Couples Counseling: Improving intimacy and communication to reduce a partner's feelings of inadequacy and relieve pressure in the bedroom.

 3. Off-Label Medications

-While no drug is specifically approved for this, doctors sometimes prescribe medications like Amantadine or Buspirone to help restore chemical balance and improve function.
+While no specific drug is FDA-approved exclusively to treat delayed ejaculation, urologists sometimes prescribe medications "off-label"—such as Amantadine or Buspirone—to help restore neurological balance and improve sexual function.

 No comments: